 Title IX, 504/ADA

 In keeping with the requirements of Title IX of the Education Amendments of 1972 in regard to sex discrimination and Section 504 of the Rehabilitation Act of 1973 in regard to handicap discrimination as well as other applicable federal and state laws, Missouri Western State University follows a policy of nondiscrimination and equal opportunity in regard to all employment practices and to all educational programs and activities including financial aid, recruitment, admission, housing, and placement.
-Inquiries regarding the application of these laws may be submitted to the Title IX Coordinator, Blum 228, (816) 271-4432 OR the 504/ADA Coordinator, Eder 203, (816) 271-4330.
+Inquiries regarding the application of these laws may be submitted to the Title IX Coordinator, Blum 231, (816) 271-4557, email@example.com OR the accessibility resource center director, Eder 201, (816) 271-4330 firstname.lastname@example.org.